Debate night: Candidates' last face-off before Super Tuesday - Axios

 What they're saying:

-- When asked how he would convince voters that a Democratic socialist can do better than President Trump with the economy, Sanders said, "Well, you're right.
+- Sanders, on how he would convince voters that a Democratic socialist can do better than President Trump with the economy: "Well, you're right.
 The economy is doing really great for people like Mr. Bloomberg and other billionaires."

 Catch up quick: Trump claims to have revolutionized the U.S. economy as the job market expands.
 But, prospective homeowners are finding it harder to find houses, and if federal debt continues to grow at its current pace, incomes will drop and interest payments to foreign debt holders will increase.